HuangLan-AI/HuangLan-AI/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a AI Engineer and Data Scientist.
+I'm a Data Scientist and AI Engineer.